pbustos/graphs/graphdraw/README.md

+## IMPORTANT

-## This component reuires the include-pnly library https://github.com/ryanhaining/cppitertools
+### This component requires the include-only library https://github.com/ryanhaining/cppitertools
 Clone it in /usr/local/include